 There are some companies that have been on the cutting edge of design for decades, and it's always exciting when they can use my ideas to further their craft.
 For instance, Jason Mayden, Nike’s legendary top designer of the Air Jordan brand, drew inspiration from the place I call the Intersection.
 My firm eventually worked with Nike to create a customized 4-hour Medici Effect experience that inspired thousands at the company in over 40 countries.
 Many of these ideas were also incorporated into the creation of Blue Ribbon Studio, Nike’s design center.

 IMAGE: Air Jordans by Nike

-In 2015, I shared thoughts on how to boost innovation in Europe with the EU's Commission on Science, Research and Development.
-What I didn’t know at the time was that the Medici Effect and intersectional innovation had already been incorporated as key features of the the Dublin Declaration, a framework for creating and growing the EU’s Innovation Ecosystem.
-Since then, its impact continues to spread in this region.
-For instance, the Swedish government created Research Institutes of Sweden (RiSE) by bringing together the country's leading research institutes under one umbrella to unleash the Medici Effect.
+In 2015, I advised the EU's Commission on Science, Research, and Development on how to boost innovation.
+What I did not know at the time was that The Medici Effect had already been incorporated as a key feature of The Dublin Declaration, a framework for creating and growing the EU’s Innovation Ecosystem.
+What’s more, the Swedish government created Research Institutes of Sweden (RiSE) by bringing together the country's leading research institutes to unleash The Medici Effect.

 IMAGE: Samuel Beckett Bridge, Dublin, Ireland

 In 2006, I gave a talk that inspired a number of initiatives.
 None, however, were as immense as the Medical City, a $2 billion life sciences development in Orlando.
 It was built specifically to create the Medici Effect by bringing together research facilities, educational institutions, entrepreneurs, and clinical treatment centers,.
 Its potential impact in the region has been compared to that of the Kennedy Space Center and Walt Disney World.